If you’re like me, some of your goals for the new year may have to do with nutrition and healthy eating habits.

 Sometimes, life gets crazy and our regular routine is challenged.
 The key to maintaining healthy eating patterns is being prepared for when hunger strikes.
 Having healthy snacks on hand and knowing where to find healthy snacks and meals on campus will help prevent overeating due to extreme hunger at your next meal.

 Which of these tips resonate with you?
-How will you incorporating one or more into your goals for 2018?
+How will you incorporating one or more into your goals for the new year?
 Share your goals with us by tagging @ubcfoodie and @upbeetRD and let’s encourage each other in our pursuit of health.

 Wishing you all a happy and healthy New Year!